Notices and Events

 State Emergency Medical Control Committee Meeting (SEMCC)

-The next SEMCC meeting will be held March 6, 2018 at the Alabama Fire College at 1:00 p.m. (map) There will also be an EMS Providers Town Hall Meeting at 10:00 a.m. prior to the SEMCC meeting.
+The next SEMCC meeting will be held June 12, 2018 at Southern Union Community College in Opelika (map).
+The meeting will be held in the Business and Technology Center, Southern Room at 1:00 p.m.
+There will also be an EMS Providers Town Hall Meeting at 10:00 a.m. prior to the SEMCC meeting.

 The Alabama Administrative Monthly is published by the Legislative Reference Service pursuant to subsection (f) of Section 41-22-7 of the Code of Alabama 1975.
 The Monthly contains notices by state agencies of the intent to adopt, amend, or repeal rules.

 The Open Meetings Act guarantees that Alabama's citizens have open access to agencies, boards, commissions, and other governmental bodies which conduct the people's business.
 Meeting notices can be found online.